Agassiz's perchlet

-Agassiz's perchlet (Psuedoambassis agassizii), also known as Agassiz's glass fish and the olive perchlet, is a species of ray-finned fish in the family Ambassidae.
+Agassiz's perchlet (Pseudoambassis agassizii), also known as Agassiz's glass fish and the olive perchlet, is a species of ray-finned fish in the family Ambassidae.
 It is semi-transparent with dark scale edges forming a pattern over most of the body.
 It grows to a maximum of 7.5 cm.
 It is a macrophyte spawner with adhesive eggs.
 It is endemic to Australia.
 It was named for the zoologist Louis Agassiz.